aarv/coding-challenge-wholesaler-integration/README.md

   This truly can/should be discussed.
 - Regarding the DataProvider structure it is possible to get rid of `DataProviderInterface` and instead move the abstraction to `BaseDataProvider` and make this class abstract.
-- Adding a logger would be in a real-world application essential to retrace why and which records might be skipped.
-In this case the logger should be injected to the service.
 - The validation of the source files is rudimentary.
 It would make sense to validate also the structure of the files (e.g. CSV: Amount of columns, JSON: Structure).